krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 ## Snowpipe

 Snowpipe is Snowflake continous data ingestion service.
 It loads data within minutes after files are added to a stage and submitted for ingestion.
-It loads data from staged files in mcro-batches (instead of COPY syayements that are used to load larger batches).
+It loads data from staged files in micro-batches (instead of COPY statements that are used to load larger batches).

 Steps:
 * CREATE STAGE object